 Verena Street, Swiss Water Process

 Verena Street is a roaster from Iowa who has created a hugely successful decaf blend.
-There are more than 800 reviews of this coffee on Amazon, and the vast majority of them are positive.
+There are more than 800 reviews of this coffee on Amazon, and most people are just crazy about this particular coffee.

 The blend is a medium to dark roast that is low acid and has a rich and complex flavor.
 Imagine dark chocolate, roasted nuts, and butterscotch.